 2. Photographer takes pictures of Client.

 Client uploads the picture, shares it on her page, so all of her friends can see it, and either thanks Photographer in her caption (likely), photo credits Photographer in her caption (also likely) or says nothing (still fine!)
-The comments go crazy with “OMG!!
+The comments go crazy with things like… “OMG!!
 Beautiful!!” and “Sooo pretty!!” and “Love!
 Love!
 Love!”

-We help people take great photos and build profitable businesses that change lives.
+We help people take better photos and build successful photography businesses.
 Get our free photography and business coaching delivered straight to your inbox every week.